Opendigitalradio/ODR-AudioEnc/README.md

 It's complicated.
 The FDK-AAC-DABplus project contains

  - The Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library for Android, which is under its own licence.
 See NOTICE.
+This is built into a shared library.
  - The code for dabplus-enc in src/ licensed under the Apache Licence v2.0.
 See http://www.apache.org/licenses/LICENSE-2.0
  - libtoolame-dab, derived from TooLAME, licensed under LGPL v2.1 or later.
-See libtoolame-dab/LGPL.txt
+See libtoolame-dab/LGPL.txt.
+This is built into a shared library.

-These source files are compiled and linked together into the dabplus-enc encoder.
+The dabplus-enc binary is linked agains the libtoolame-dab and fdk-aac-dabplus shared libraries.

 In addition to the audio encoder, there is also mot-encoder, containing code